piegope/doc/docs/content/en/kb/devolutions-gateway/how-to-articles/use-windows-certificate-store.md

 If you have a previously defined `TlsCertificateFile` and/or `TlsPrivateKeyFile` configuration (as is typical), removal is unnecessary as `TlsCertificateSource` tells {{ en.DGW }} where to search for the certificate.
 {% endsnippet %}

-* `TlsCertificateSource` (string): Source for the TLS certificate.
+* `TlsCertificateSource` (string): Source for the TLS certificate, possible values shown below.

-Possible values:
     * `External` (default): Retrieve a certificate stored on the file system.
 See the options TlsCertificateFile, TlsPrivateKeyFile, and TlsPrivateKeyPassword.
     * `System`: Retrieve the certificate managed by the system certificate store.
 See the options `TlsCertificateSubjectName`, `TlsCertificateStoreName`, and `TlsCertificateStoreLocation`.
 * `TlsCertificateSubjectName` (string): Subject name of the certificate for TLS when using System source.
 * `TlsCertificateStoreName` (string): Name of the System Certificate Store to use for TLS (default is My).
-* `TlsCertificateStoreLocation` (string): Location of the System Certificate Store to use for TLS.
+* `TlsCertificateStoreLocation` (string): Location of the System Certificate Store to use for TLS, possible values shown below.

-Possible values:
     * `CurrentUser` (default)
     * `CurrentService`
     * `LocalMachine`

 ## Importing the certificate into the Windows certificate store
 First, import your certificate into the Windows certificate store.
 Windows supports the following certificate formats: